plosslaw/CS3203-SPA-TEAM-07/Team07/Report07/iteration1/Team07.md

 The `QueryEvaluator` generates actions (objects describing interaction with PKB Query Controller and composing data returned from it) via the actions generator.
 These actions are then passed to the actions executor which makes calls to PKB Query Controller.
 The PKB Query Controller looks up the `PKBInstance` to collect the data requested by the action.

-The data recieved is then composed and formatted in the response renderer subcomponent which then returns it back to the query evaluator.
+The data received is then composed and formatted in the response renderer sub component which then returns it back to the query evaluator.
 ## Design Patterns
 We used the facade pattern extensively.
 To keep the interaction between query evaluation and PKB localized PKB Query Controller serves as a facade rather than interacting with the `PKBInstance` directly.